Homework 4

 Statistical Independence

-Statistical independence is a key concept in probability and statistics, describing a relationship between two events (or variables) where the occurrence of one event does not affect the occurrence of the other.
+Statistical independence is a fundamental concept in probability theory and statistics, describing a relationship between two events or random variables where the occurrence of one does not affect the occurrence of the other.
+This concept is crucial for building probabilistic models and analyzing data across various fields.

 Defining Statistical Independence